When you’re the birthday person and people sing Happy Birthday to you, it can be an awkward affair.

 No matter what language the song is sung in, you might struggle to compose yourself during the tune: do you stare at the cake with candles, then stare at the singing people, and then stare at the cake again?

 When it comes to proudly singing and talking about our national anthem Advance Australia Fair, Australians are divided on this.
 Some of us are proud of our national anthem, and some of us not so proud.

-In the 1990s, I went to pre-school in the eastern suburbs of Melbourne and don’t remember singing Advanced Australia Fair except at assembly on Fridays.
+I went to pre-school in the eastern suburbs of Melbourne and don’t remember singing Advanced Australia Fair except at assembly on Fridays.
 After pre-school, I moved to Malaysia and Singapore for more school.
 Some years ago, I returned to Melbourne and finished my last years of high school here and my classmates and I never had to sing the anthem at assembly.

 Last Saturday, I went to see Irish-rock band Kodaline at The Prince Bandroom.
 I felt very excited queuing up outside the venue of the standing-room show and almost burst with excitement when I scored a place at the front of the stage.